MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/changelog/index.rst

 - Transcribing a corpus of sound files using an acoustic model, dictionary, and language model, see :ref:`transcribing` for more information.
 - Training language models from corpora that have text transcriptions, see :ref:`training_lm` for more information
 - Training pronunciation probability dictionaries from alignments, for use in alignment or transcription, see :ref:`training_dictionary` for more information

 .. _whats_new_1_1:

 What's new in 1.1
 =================

 Version 1.1 of the Montreal Forced Aligner represents several overhauls to the workflow and ability to customize model training and alignment.

 .. attention::

-   Please note that development of 1.1 has been bundled into 2.0 as part of larger infrastructure changes in developing MFA (@mmcauliffe no longer being affiliated with an academic institution, lack of access to Mac OS for building third party executables, etc)
+   With the development of 2.0, the below sections are out of date.

 .. _1_1_training_configurations:

 Training configurations
 -----------------------

 A major new feature is the ability to specify and customize configuration for training and alignment.
 Prior to 1.1, the training procedure for new models was:

 - Monophone training
 - Triphone training